jreisinger/docs/data/notes/net/http.md

 * 200 OK

+3xx - Redirects (Go the other way)

-3xx - Redirects; not expected to carry a body; new location is in the `Location` header (Go the other way)
+* not expected to carry a body; new location is in the `Location` header
 * 301 Moved Permanently - resource has a new permanent URL

 ```python